Passive or Active? CII AF4, R02, J10

 Active management introduces the human factor – the manager aims to use their skill to outperform the market.
 The main approaches are:

-Top down – Here the fund manager considers asset allocation first before sector and stock selection
+Top-down – Here the fund manager considers asset allocation first before sector and stock selection

-Bottom up – This approach selects individual stocks on their own merits – stock-picking.
+Bottom-up – This approach selects individual stocks on their own merits – stock-picking.

-The best and worst performing investment managers will usually be active managers.
-Many portfolio managers now use a mix of underlying actively and passively managed funds –The term ‘core-satellite’ portfolio is often used for a portfolio that is mainly indexed (it’s core) with actively managed, often specialist, funds around it (it’s satellite).
+The best and worst-performing investment managers will usually be active managers.
+Many portfolio managers now use a mix of underlying actively and passively managed funds –The term ‘core-satellite’ portfolio is often used for a portfolio that is mainly indexed (its core) with actively managed, often specialist, funds around it (its satellite).